phaneendra/daisy-hugo/packages/web/README.md

 - [ ] Enzyme - JavaScript testing utility for React that makes it easier to test your React Components output.
 - [ ] i18next - An internationalization-framework which provides a function that takes a key, some options, and returns the value for the current language.
 Helps you to add language translation support to your app.
 - [x] Generate Static website deployment
-- [ ] Material-UI: Styling and themeing using material-ui
+- [ ] theme-ui: Styling and themeing using theme-ui
 - [ ] Write posts in markdown, and use React components in your markdown with MDX.
 Or use plain React.
 - [ ] Perfect Lighthouse scores.
 - [ ] Next-SEO - Excellent SEO defaults